 We are excited that you are considering Hamilton College.
-Hamilton Hillel is home to a small diverse and family like Jewish community.
-Please take a minute to tell us about yourself, and we will gladly contact you to discuss in detail any questions or concerns you may have about campus life and Hillel.
-You can contact us by emailing email@example.com
+Hamilton Hillel is home to a small, diverse and family-like Jewish community.
+If you are interested in meeting with a member of Hillel during your campus visit, or want to discuss any questions or concerns you may have about campus life and Hillel, email us at email@example.com.

 Q: How many Jewish students are there at Hamilton?

-A: Approximately 180-200 of the 1800 undergraduates are Jewish, although it might be even more in recent years.
-In the incoming class of 2016, 60 identified themselves as Jewish.
-Around 40 students usually attend Shabbat Services and Dinner on Friday nights, and many more people for holiday celebrations and social events.
+A: Approximately 180-200 of the 1800 undergraduates are Jewish, most coming from a Reformed Judaism tradition, but we also have Conservative, Reconstructionist and quite a few who self-identify as culturally but not religiously Jewish.
+Around 30 students usually attend Shabbat Services and Dinner on Friday nights, and many more people for holiday celebrations and social events.

 Q: Is there a kosher food on campus?

 A: Every Friday we share a kosher Shabbat dinner cooked by students.
-The Mcewan dining hall also has a vegetarian/vegan menu.
+All dining options also have a vegetarian/vegan menu.
 During the Passover holiday, we have a large community kosher Seder for two nights.
 Kosher for Passover meals are available during the entire week of Passover.

 Q: What is Shabbat like at Hamilton?

-A: We hold services led by Rabbi Aaron every Friday night at 5:30 at the Azel Backus house.
-Students are also encouraged to lead part of the service.
-Following services we gather at 6:00 in Azel Backus for Shabbat dinner.
-Hillel members usually cook Shabbat dinner, but on special occasions we order out from a local Middle Eastern Restaurant.
+A: Every Friday, we hold Shabbat at the Azel Backus house or in Dwight Lounge for special occasions.
+We have student-led services every Friday night at 5:30, followed by dinner at 6:00.
+Hillel members usually cook Shabbat dinner, but on special occasions we order out from local restaurants, including a Middle Eastern Restaurant.
 All Shabbat food is kosher.

 Q: What about the High Holidays?

-A: We hold services on campus throughout both of Rosh Hashanah and Yom Kippur led by a visiting Student Rabbi from The Jewish Theological Seminary in New York.
+A: We hold services on campus throughout both of Rosh Hashanah and Yom Kippur led by a visiting Student Rabbi from The Jewish Theological Seminary in New York or Azriel Grysman, a professor at Hamilton.

 Q: What kind of events does Hillel have?

 A: Hillel holds a variety of cultural events throughout the month.
-These events include bowling, movie nights, challah baking, Purim parties, Humantachen baking, Sukkah decorating, sleepovers, Bar/Bat Mitzvah parties, Chanukah parties with latke cooking, Israeli Independence party and many others.
+These events include bringing in speakers, tie-dye, movie nights, challah baking, Purim parties, Humantachen baking, Sukkah decorating, Bar/Bat Mitzvah parties, Chanukah parties with latke cooking, Israeli Independence party and many others.

 Q:What opportunities does Hamilton offer for Jewish studies?